-Directors Courses Mr. Prajya Phinyawat The 1st PLATTS-PTT Day Academic Seminar by PTT and Platts McGraw Hill Financial Mr. Tevin Vongvanich Anti-Corruption for Executive Program (ACEP 15/2015) by IOD Mr. Manas Jamveha Ethical Leadership Program (ELP 1/2015) by IOD Admiral Tanarat Ubol Director Certification Program (DCP 204/2015) by IOD Ethical Leadership Program (ELP 1/2015) by IOD Thailand CG Forum: Governance as a Driving Force for Business Sustainability by The Stock Exchange of Thailand Mr. Sethaput Suthiwart-Narueput Advanced Audit Committee Program (AACP 18/2015) by IOD Risk Management Committee Program (RMC 6/2015) by IOD Mr. Piti Tantakasem Director Certification Program (DCP 202/2015) by IOD Anti-Corruption for Executive Program (ACEP 15/2015) by IOD Energy Literacy for a Sustainable Future Program (Class 6) by Thailand Energy Academy Mr. Wirat Uanarumit Director Certification Program Update (DCPU 5/2015) by IOD Thailand CG Forum: Governance as a Driving Force for Business Sustainability by The Stock Exchange of Thailand Mr. Songsak Saicheua Anti-Corruption for Executive Program (ACEP 15/2015) by IOD
+Directors Courses 1) Mr. Prajya Phinyawat - The 1st PLATTS-PTT Day Academic Seminar by PTT and Platts McGraw Hill Financial 2) Mr. Tevin Vongvanich - Anti-Corruption for Executive Program (ACEP 15/2015) by IOD 3) Mr. Manas Jamveha - Ethical Leadership Program (ELP 1/2015) by IOD 4) Admiral Tanarat Ubol - Director Certification Program (DCP 204/2015) by IOD - Ethical Leadership Program (ELP 1/2015) by IOD - Thailand CG Forum: Governance as a Driving Force for Business Sustainability by The Stock Exchange of Thailand

+Directors Courses 5) Mr. Sethaput - Advanced Audit Committee Program (AACP 18/2015) by IOD Suthiwart-Narueput - Risk Management Committee Program (RMC 6/2015) by IOD 6) Mr. Piti Tantakasem - Director Certification Program (DCP 202/2015) by IOD - Anti-Corruption for Executive Program (ACEP 15/2015) by IOD - Energy Literacy for a Sustainable Future Program (Class 6) by Thailand Energy Academy 7) Mr. Wirat Uanarumit - Director Certification Program Update (DCPU 5/2015) by IOD - Thailand CG Forum: Governance as a Driving Force for Business Sustainability by The Stock Exchange of Thailand 8) Mr. Songsak Saicheua - Anti-Corruption for Executive Program (ACEP 15/2015) by IOD

 Currently, out of 15 of the Company's directors, 9 of them have participated in IOD's Director Certification Program (DCP), while two of them have attended the IOD's Director Accreditation Program (DAP).
 Therefore, there are 11 out of 15 directors (73.34%) who have attended the two mentioned courses.
 In addition, PTTEP has applied an IOD membership for all of the directors and provided them with information regarding new and updated seminars or trainings to keep the directors consistently informed.
-More details on the training courses attended by the directors are disclosed in the "Information of the Board of Directors, Management, Controlling Persons, and Corporate Secretary" part (page 144).
+More details on the training courses attended by the directors are disclosed in the "Information of the Board of Directors, Management and Corporate Secretary of the Company" part.